team-cymru/chronical-playbooks/README.md

 **Flow**:

 - Extract Tags for IP (action)
-  - This action (Extract Tags) is a part of Team Cymru Scout integration.
+  - This action (Extract Tags) is a part of TeamCymruScout integration.
   - It expects a single IP address and Tags as inputs.
 From Team Cymru Scout platform, the tags associated with the given IP, and its peers would be fetched and compared with the provided tags.
 In case any match is found, the action would output `true`.
 If no match is found, the output would be `false`.

 - Matching Tags Found ? (condition)